taylorsyde/taylorsyde/README.md

 - 👋 Hello, I’m Taylor. (she/her)
-- 🧠 I’m a passionate STEAM communicator and emerging data analyst with a Bachelors' in Mathematics.
+- 🧠 I’m a passionate STEM communicator and emerging data analyst with a Bachelors' in Mathematics.
-- 📚 I’m currently enrolled in Data Analytics Boot Camp at UTSA.
+- 📚 I’m currently enrolled in Data Analytics Boot Camp at UTSA and maintaining an A average.
-- ✍️ I’m looking to collaborate on projects related (but not limited) to, green death practices, environmental stewardship, and STEM education.
+- ✍️ I’m looking to collaborate on projects related (but not limited) to; green death practices, environmental stewardship, and STEM education.
-- 📬 Let's get in touch.

 <!---
 taylorsyde/taylorsyde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.